 Symptoms of a rectal fistula include:

-If you have symptoms that suggest you have a rectal fissure, consult with Dr. Khan for confirmation and treatment.
+If you have symptoms that suggest you have a rectal fissure, consult with Dr. Veronikis for confirmation and treatment.

-Dr. Khan first drains any abscess associated with the rectal fistula.
+Dr. Veronikis first drains any abscess associated with the rectal fistula.
 This relieves some pain and helps her better evaluate the irregularity.
 The fistula is usually removed in a surgery called a fistulotomy.

 Without treatment, fistulas can cause long-term harm to your body.
 They can result in nerve damage, infection, and kidney failure.